-Stakeholders require sufficient transparency before the tariff auction in March via the alignment of tariff year and capacity year, specifically for the yearly product for IPs under the scope of CAM NC.
+Stakeholders require sufficient transparency before the tariff auction in March via the alignment of tariff year and capacity year, specifically for the yearly product for IPs.
 This, they believe, would be more coherent and consistent with CAM NC.
 They also want to be able to obtain a reasonable degree of tariff predictability.
 For stakeholders, publishing tariffs only after an auction process is completed would be problematic.
 Without transparency on tariffs before auctions, the TAR NC is going to incentivise short-term bookings.
 While this situation may not be entirely as a result of non-harmonisation, it is nonetheless a substantial issue for stakeholders.
-This issue is further explained below:
+This issue is further explained below.